Brunswick police looking for woman who smashed businesses with sledge hammer

-BRUNSWICK, Ohio – Brunswick police are looking for the woman caught on surveillance who smashed a number of business with a sledgehammer.
+BRUNSWICK, Ohio - Brunswick police are looking for the woman caught on surveillance who smashed a number of businesses with a sledgehammer.

 The damage happened during the late evening or early hours of Wednesday, June 6 into Thursday, June 7 on W130th Street near Bennett's Corners.

-The suspect is described as a “thin-framed Caucasian female” who was wearing a Brunswick Blue Devils hooded sweatshirt.
-The sweatshirt had “07 A.O.A 08″on the front and “ROSS” on the back.
+The suspect is described as a "thin-framed Caucasian female" who was wearing a Brunswick Blue Devils hooded sweatshirt.
+The sweatshirt had "07 A.O.A 08"on the front and "ROSS" on the back.
 She was also wearing dark pants with three vertical lines down the sides and a multi-colored shirt under the sweatshirt.

 Police are asking anyone who can identify this suspect or who has any information to contact Brunswick P.D.
 Officer Kiernozek at 330-225-9111 or the Hinckley Police Department.